eugiellimpin/dotfiles/README.md

-# eugiellimpin does dotfiles
+## Usage

+I tried using installation scripts from other dotfile repos in the past but they all proved cumbersome and complicated for my own use case. so i created a really simple script to symlink all my dotfiles to my home directory.

+run:

+`$ ./symlink.sh`

 ## Applications

-- Fish v2.2.0
+- fish v2.2.0
-- Neovim v0.1.7
+- neovim v0.1.7
-- Tmux v2.1
+- tmux v2.1
-- The Silver Searcher
+- the silver searcher

 ## Vim plugins